thomvaill/tads-boilerplate/README.md

 ## :lock: Knowledge prerequisites

-Before going further, I assume that you already have knowledge **and practice** with Docker Swarm mode, Ansible, Terraform, and Infrastructure as Code in general.
+Before going further, I assume that you already have the knowledge **and practice** with Docker Swarm mode, Ansible, Terraform, and Infrastructure as Code in general.
 If it is not the case, I urge you to study and practice **before**.
 You can use this material as a starter:

 - [Getting started with swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/) and [Docker Swarm Rocks](https://dockerswarm.rocks/)